thoughtspot/thoughtspot.github.io/_complex-search/about-pivoting-a-table.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Creating a pivot table enables exploring alternate visualization of data in a wide table.
 The basic idea is that some data is easier to consume when laid out horizontally, while others, vertically.
-Pivot tables are a chart time typat use a drag-and-drop interface.
+Pivot tables are a chart time table that use a drag-and-drop interface.

  ![]({{ site.baseurl }}/images/pivot_chart_example.png "Pivot table chart type")

 Choose **Pivot Table** under Select Chart Type to view your search as a pivot table.
 Add rows, measures, and columns to the search bar and restructure your table by moving these values under **Configure Chart** or by dragging and dropping them.

  ![]({{ site.baseurl }}/images/pivot_table_rows_measures_columns.png "Chart axes: rows, measures, columns")

 Some additional details about pivot tables include:

 -   Pivot tables show the grand totals for columns and rows.
--   You can toggle on the Heatmap mode found under Configuration Options to add color coordination to your data.
+-   You can toggle on the **Heatmap mode** found under **Configuration Options** to add color coordination to your data.

      ![]({{ site.baseurl }}/images/pivot_table_heatmap_mode.png "Heatmap mode enabled")